The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Boundary Conditions

 When boundaries are open but free, the peak in the kink distribution observed for fixed boundaries disappears, although the kinks density still decreases toward the boundaries.
 Under these conditions, the total number of kinks is reduced compared to the fixed boundary conditions.

 Finally, for the mixed boundaries in the Potts model---where the degree of freedom is partially constrained at the edges, such that local state C is disfavored, while A and B can appear with equal probability---the peak in the kink distribution is smaller than in the fixed case.
 Here, the total number of kinks falls between those for free and fixed boundary conditions.
-And, as we have seen in Figure \ref{fig:PottsBoundary} the accuracy of the KZ exponent also lies in between the fixed and free cases.
+And, as we have seen in Fig. \ref{fig:PottsBoundary} the accuracy of the KZ exponent also lies in between the fixed and free cases.

-The last question that we are going to explore is the optimal length of the central interval of the chain to evaluate the KZ exponent.
-Figure \ref{fig:muvsfragment} provides the value of the KZ exponent $\mu$ as a function of the relative discarded interval at each edge of the chain with $L=201$ sites while computing the density of kinks for various boundary conditions.
+The final question we address is how the extracted KZ exponent is affected by the size of the fragment retained in the calculation when different boundary conditions are used.
+Fig.~\ref{fig:muvsfragment} shows the value of the KZ exponent $\mu$ as a function of the fraction of sites discarded at each edge of a chain with $L = 201$ for several choices of boundary conditions.
+We selected the same range of $s$ as in the calculations shown in Fig.~\ref{fig:IsingBoundary} and Fig.~\ref{fig:PottsBoundary}.
+The kink density is computed only within the retained central interval, allowing us to quantify how sensitive the fitted exponent is to boundary effects.

-Ising and 3-state Potts models show a similar behaviour.
-In both cases the $\mu$ matches the theoretical value for the whole chain when boundaries are fixed.
-For all boundary conditions the edge effects seem to vanish after half of the considered chains (in other words, about 100 sites) are discarded.
-This interval is expected to be model dependent, but already this simple examples of the two minimal models provides us with a good indication that one has to discard many dozes of sites posting quite a significant lower bound on the total length of the chain.
+Ising and Potts models show a similar behaviour.
+In both cases $\mu$ matches the theoretical value for the whole chain when boundaries are fixed.
+For the chosen system size $L = 201$ and for all boundary conditions, the edge effects seem to vanish after half of the considered chains are discarded.
+This interval is expected to be model and system size dependent, but already this simple examples of the two minimal models provides us with a good indication that one has to discard many dozens of sites posting quite a significant lower bound on the total length of the chain.

+In Fig.~\ref{fig:fragmentsize} we perform the same comparison of the KZ exponent as a function of the size of the discarded fragment for the same range of $s$ as in Fig.~\ref{fig:IsingBoundary}, but for free boundary conditions $h_{z1} = h_{zN} = 0$ and various system sizes.
+Bigger system sizes yield a critical exponent $\mu$ closer to the theoretical $\mu = 0.5$ when the whole chain is considered and converge faster to the theoretical $\mu$ as a function of fraction discarded, although not faster as a function of the number of atoms discarded.